bloominstituteoftechnology/React-Todo/answers.md

 6. JSX
   A syntax extension to JavaScript with the full power of JavaScript.
-JSX is ultimately compiled to `React.createElement()` which return JavaScript objects called React elements.
+JSX is ultimately compiled to `React.createElement()` which returns JavaScript objects called React elements.

-7. Package Mangers
+7. Package Managers
+   Tools that help developers more easily manage software dependencies.

 8. CDN
+   Content Delivery Network; cached content delivered from a global network of servers.
+Bootstrap is one great example of a CDN.

 9. Props and State
+   Props are inputs to a React component; they are data passed down from a parent component to a child component.Props are read only and should never be modified.
+State is used when some property should change based on user input. `setState()` is used to change the state.